JonathanCSmith/biocompute-dm/README.md

 Below is an example pipeline.
 Things to note:

 * pipeline_type is an enum of I, II or III
-* index in execution order's number does not matter - however the ordering is (i.e. 1, 2 is just as relevant 0, 1)
+* the modules are executed in the order that they are listed
 * parameter name represents the flag that will be provided to your executor with the value selected by the user (in the form parameter=value)
 * user_interaction_type is an enum of string, boolean, library